Territories of Parrondo's paradox and its relation with entanglement in quantum walks: Introduction

-In summary, we have demonstrated the scenario of the \emph{quantum} Parrondo effect in 1-D discrete-time QWs using different coin operators regraded as a different games.
-By measuring the mean position of the walker in its final step, we clearly show that two losing strategies (minus the mean position) can win by playing the two games in a particular periodic sequence, which is called Parrondo's paradox.
-We also discussed the coin-position entanglement generation in QWs for the same coins operation and found that the winning strategy of the period three (ABB) can generate maximal entanglement than all other sequences but the exact relations of Parrondo's games with the entanglement and coherence require further study.
-Furthermore, we also found that quantum interference plays an important role in such a quantum counterpart of Parrondo effect.
+In summary, we have demonstrated the scenario of the \emph{quantum} Parrondo effect in 1D discrete-time QWs using different coin operators regraded as a different games.
+By measuring the mean position of the walker in its final step, we clearly show that two losing strategies can win by playing the two games in a particular periodic sequence, known as Parrondo's paradox.
+Here, as an example we have demonstrated three different regions of coin operators where this paradox exists and these sets of parameters are not special, one can find many such sets of parameters for the which the genuine Parrondo's effect may exist.
+We have displayed regimes of the relative phases of the initial state of coins where Parrondo games exist.
+We have also discussed the coin-position entanglement generation in QWs for the different choices of relative phase of the initial state of coins and found that the Parrondo's sequence of the period three (ABB) can generate maximal entanglement than all other sequences but the exact relations of Parrondo's games with the entanglement and coherence require further study.
+Furthermore, we also found that the quantum interference plays an important role in such a quantum counterpart of Parrondo effect.
 The Parrondo's game supplies a new insight for the alternative QWS and we hope it will be helpful to develop new quantum algorithms.

-This work was supported by National Key Research and Development Program of China (Nos.\,2017YFA0304100, 2016YFA0302700), the National Natural Science Foundation of China (Nos.\,11874343, 11474267, 11821404, 61322506, 11774335, 61725504), Key Research Program of Frontier Sciences, CAS (No.\,QYZDY-SSW-SLH003), Science Foundation of the CAS (No. ZDRW-XH-2019-1), the Fundamental Research Funds for the Central Universities (No.\,WK2470000026), the National Postdoctoral Program for Innovative Talents (No.\,BX201600146), China Postdoctoral Science Foundation (No.\,2017M612073) and Anhui Initiative in Quantum Information Technologies (No.\,AHY020100, AHY060300).